gregory-halverson/ECOv003-L2-LSTE/README.md

 ### RTTOV

 This software requires installation of Radiative Transfer for TOVS (RTTOV), which can be obtained from [Eumetsat](https://nwp-saf.eumetsat.int/site/software/rttov/).
 This radiative transfer model is used for atmospheric correction.
 RTTOV is not open-source, but it is free to use for registered users.
+This software package uses RTTOV 12.2.0, which is no longer supported by Eumetsat, but is still available for download.

 ## Cross-Platform Installation